 - Under the keyboard or bottom of laptop - If you are working on a laptop computer the location of the dip switch (almost never a jumper) can be under the keyboard or on the bottom of the laptop in a compartment such as the memory compartment.

-- Other visible location - While it is possible that the jumpers or dip switches may not be in a visible location, most manufactures try to make things easier by placing the jumpers or dip switches in another visible location.
+- Other visible location - The jumpers or dip switches may not be in a visible location, examine all parts of the computers and look under any cables obstructing the view of the motherboard for the jumpers or dip switches.

 Try using generic CMOS passwords.
 Note: many of these generic passwords are no longer used or only used with older computers.

 Use a BIOS password utility

 There are utilities designed to help bypass CMOS passwords.
 An example of a great utility to decrypt or bypass BIOS passwords is the PC BIOS Security and Maintenance toolkit.

 Removing the CMOS battery like the one shown in the picture causes the system to lose all CMOS settings including the password.
 To do this locate and remove the CMOS battery on the motherboard for at least five-minutes.
 After this has been done put the battery back into the computer and turn it back on.

 Older computers and especially older laptops don't have jumpers or dip switches and require the user to jump a pair of solder beads on a circuit board.
 The identification and location of these solder beads can vary and if not available in computer documentation is only obtainable through the computer manufacturer.